riscv/riscv-crypto/rtl/README.md

 ## Getting Started

-You will need Yosys and Icarus Verilog installed for these flows to work.
+You will need Yosys, SymbiYosys and Icarus Verilog installed for these flows to work.

 - Make sure you have run the project workspace setup script: